Daniel M. Fleetwood: Other achievements

 Fleetwood became the eighth US Correspondence Chess Grandmaster in 2008, beating Poland's SM Maciej Jedrzejowski.
 His chess talent was recognized when he captured the ACUI Midwest regional Collegiate Chess Championship in 1981 and then the United States Chess Federation's premier correspondence tournament, the 1993 Absolute Championship.
 He is co-winner of the 33rd World Championship of the International Correspondence Chess Federation (ICCF).

-Personal life

-Daniel is married to Betsy Fleetwood and together they have three sons: Aaron，Zach and Nathan.
-The family lives in Brentwood, Tennessee.